Luanda Bay & Marginal

 - What to taste: Traditional Angolan Dishes

-- Best light: Late afternoon for golden glow, evening for skyline lights.
+- Best light: late afternoon for golden glow, evening for skyline lights.

-Luanda Bay & Marginal: central waterfront promenade:
+Luanda Bay and Marginal, central waterfront promenade: